AnirudhBingi/Dream-Finora/docs/DAILY_LOGS/DAY_06.md

 ---

 ## Verification / Checks
-**To test:**
+**Tested and Verified:**
-1. Open mobile app → Should show Login screen if not logged in
+1. ✅ Mobile app shows Login screen if not logged in
-2. Tap "Register" → Should show Register screen
+2. ✅ Tap "Register" shows Register screen
-3. Register a new user → Should automatically log in and show Home screen
+3. ✅ Register new user works and automatically logs in → Shows Home screen
-4. Close and reopen app → Should still be logged in (token persisted)
+4. ✅ Token is saved and persists across app restarts
-5. Logout → Should return to Login screen
+5. ✅ Logout returns to Login screen
-6. Login with registered credentials → Should show Home screen
+6. ✅ Login with registered credentials shows Home screen
+7. ✅ Backend endpoints working correctly
+8. ✅ IP detection working correctly (uses 172.20.20.20 automatically)

-- [ ] Can register new user from mobile app
+- [x] Can register new user from mobile app ✅
-- [ ] Can login from mobile app
+- [x] Can login from mobile app ✅
-- [ ] Token is saved and persisted
+- [x] Token is saved and persisted ✅
-- [ ] App shows home screen if logged in, login screen if not
+- [x] App shows home screen if logged in, login screen if not ✅
-- [ ] Can logout
+- [x] Can logout ✅

 ---